An Overview of the MapViewer Features and Functions

 Any automated flight plans created on web or mobile will be stored on the flight plan data.
 On the flight log data, you will find flight logs in the system flown with MGC with their corresponding telemetry data mapped.
 Once you toggled on either option, you will find a list of flight plans/logs filtered by the area showing on your map.
 Clicking on one will zoom you in to that particular flight plan (orange lines) or flight log (green lines).
+A green circle indicates the start and a red circle the end point.
 You can zoom back out to continue reviewing other plans or layers.

 Once you Create a Map in Measure Ground Control, these data products will also be accessible in the MapViewer.
-Once you toggle on the data products tab, you will find a list of products sorted by name, and filtered by the area showing on your map.
+Once you toggle on the data products tab, you will find a list of products sorted by date created, listed by your custom provided name, and filtered by the area showing on your map.
 Clicking on one will zoom you in to that particular map.

 From here, Data products can be exported as GeoTIFF (orthos and DSMs) or GeoJSON (contours) files for use across GIS software platforms common in construction, asset management, and survey-related work.